Which is true, the Bible or the Qur'an? part 1

 Matt: May I quote some Hadith to you to see if you believe what it says?

 Matt: Allah made Adam 60 cubits high (generally a cubit was 18 inches.
-Therefore, Adam was 90 feet tall) The Prophet said, "Allah created Adam, making him 60 cubits tall.
+Therefore, Adam was 90-feet tall).
+The Prophet said, "Allah created Adam, making him 60 cubits tall.
 (Hadith, Volume 4, Book 55, Number 543, Narrated Abu Huraira.)
-Do you believe that Adam was 90 feet tall when God mad him?
+Do you believe that Adam was 90-feet tall when God made him?